Gurpal-saghi-9/CPP-50-Practice-Programs/11. Simple Calculator/README.md

 ## 🤝 Contributions
 Contributions are welcome!
 You can:
-- Add more advanced operations (e.g., modulus, power, square root).
+- Add advanced operations (e.g., square root, modulus).
-- Improve the user interface or input handling.
+- Improve input validation or user experience.
+- Optimize the program for better performance.

+To contribute:
+1. Fork the repository.
+2. Make your changes.
-- Submit a pull request with your enhancements.
+3. Submit a pull request.

 ---